qyqsoft/Bitwarden-Vault-Cleaner/README.md

 EN - Translated with www.DeepL.com/Translator (free version):

-This program was created using Visual Studio 2017 for dotNET Framework 4.8.
+This program was created using Visual Studio 2017 and 2019 for dotNET Framework 4.8.
 It runs on Windows 10, but should also run anywhere dtNET 4.8 is available.

 Procedure: